scala/docs.scala-lang/_tour/tour-of-scala.md

 of Scala.
 It is intended for newcomers to the language.

 This is just a brief tour, not a full language tutorial.
-If you want that, consider obtaining [a book](/books.html) or consulting [other resources](/learn.html).
+If you want a more detailed guide, consider obtaining [a book](/books.html) or consulting [other resources](/learn.html).

 ## What is Scala?